-32. The petroleum products are marketed to two main categories of customers, i.e. commercial customers and retailers.
-Petroleum products marketed to commercial customers such as power generating companies and retailers such as service stations are subject to GST at standard rate.
+31. The petroleum products are marketed to two main categories of customers, i.e. commercial customers and retailers.
+Petroleum products marketed to commercial customers such as power generating companies and retailers such as petrol stations are subject to GST at a standard rate.
+However, oil companies are currently given relief from charging GST under section 56(3)(b) of the GST Act 2014 on supply of petrol RON 95 and diesel to petrol station dealers.

-Petroleum Downstream Joint-Venture (JV)
+Downstream Petroleum Joint Venture

-- 33. The petroleum downstream companies may form a joint operating company (JOC) under the joint operating agreement (JOA) arrangement in order to enhance better efficiency and technical capability.
-Usually the partners in a petroleum downstream JV will appoint the JOC as the manager to make acquisitions or supplies on behalf of the JV.
+- 32. For GST purposes, the joint venture (JV) provision under section 69 of the GST Act 2014 is not applicable to downstream petroleum related activities.
+The downstream petroleum companies do form a joint operating company (JOC) under the joint operating agreement (JOA) arrangement in order to enhance better efficiency and technical capability.
+Usually the partners in a downstream petroleum JV will appoint the JOC as the manager to make acquisitions or supplies on behalf of the JV.
 This JOC is registered as a separate entity which is not a participating party to the JV.
-Its ultimate function is to service the partners or act as a manager. - 34.
-For GST purposes, the JV provision is not applicable to downstream petroleum related activities.
+Its ultimate function is to service the partners or act as a manager. - 33.
 The joint operating company must be registered under GST for providing the supply of services to the JV partners.
 The supply of services normally rendered by the manager in the downstream sector is the receiving, storing and dispensing of petroleum products for the JV partners.
 In return, the manager is to charge management fees to all the JV partners based on the equity proportion of the JV.
 This management fees is subject to GST at a standard rate.
 The partners of the JV must be registered for GST separately.
-They will separately account and pay GST for the supply of goods or the petroleum products stored in the warehouse or depot operated by the JOC.
+They will separately account and pay GST for the supply of goods or petroleum products stored in the storage tanks or depot operated by the JOC.

-35. The swapping of petroleum stock among the partners is not uncommon in the depot's joint venture.
+34. The swapping of petroleum stock among the partners is not uncommon in the depot's joint venture.
 This is done for the purpose of cushioning the unexpected shortage of stock pending the arrival of the new shipment of stock.
 The details of stock (product's type, quality and quantity) being swapped must be recorded and GST must be accounted for accordingly.
 The tax invoice must be issued within 21 days after the swap.
 The swapping of stock is a supply.
-The supplier charges GST on the supply and the recipient is entitled to claim input tax.
+Thus, it is subject to GST at a standard rate.
+The supplier charges GST on the supply and the recipient is entitled to claim the GST paid as his input tax credit.